kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 ### Upgrade / Downgrade Strategy

-No action is required to keep existing behavior on upgrade: kubelets should default (explicitly or implicitly) to a `CommitClass` where all multipliers are '1'.
+No action is required to keep existing behavior on upgrade: kubelets should default (explicitly or implicitly) to a `CommitClass` where all percentages are '100'.

 A cluster operator may start using this enhancement by upgrading to a version of kubelet which supports it, and using the CommitClass API.